CVE-2025-68990

 xenioushk · BWL Pro Voting Manager

-The BWL Pro Voting Manager plugin for WordPress, versions 1.4.9 and below, is vulnerable to Blind SQL Injection due to improper neutralization of special elements in SQL commands.
+The BWL Pro Voting Manager plugin for WordPress is vulnerable to Blind SQL Injection, allowing authenticated users with low privileges to manipulate database queries via improper input neutralization.

 Executive summary